Kathryn Reitz, DO, CAQSMPrimary Care Sports Medicine Physician

 Sarah Wilson, LCSW received her Master’s degree of Social Work from the University of Denver Graduate School of Social Work in 2010.
 She is from the border of Texas and Mexico, is bilingual in Spanish and has conducted bilingual therapy with native Spanish speakers for the entirety of her mental health career.
 Sarah’s experiences growing up on the U.S.-Mexico border influenced her desire to learn Spanish to be able to help people similar to those from where she came.

 Passionate about helping patients overcome trauma and anxiety, Sarah is certified in a trauma therapy called Brainspotting.
 Brainspotting, which has its roots in EMDR, helps support patients in overcoming their past painful experiences.
 Sarah also utilizes ear acupuncture (acudetox) to help patients experience relief from stress, anxiety, sleep, pain, and trauma.
-Both Brainspotting and ear acupuncture can help people feel better even if they don’t want to or are unable to discuss the details of their painful experiences.
+Both Brainspotting and ear acupuncture can help people feel better even if they are unable to or prefer not to discuss the details of their painful experiences.

 Sarah enjoys good coffee, hiking in the mountains, and most things involving chocolate.
 Se habla español.